 Searing Testimony From Victims of San Bruno Disaster

-SAN FRANCISCO (CN) — Emotional testimony Monday from victims who lost loved ones in the San Bruno pipeline disaster, and urged a federal judge to impose the maximum sentence on Pacific Gas & Electric, apparently caused the utility giant to back off from its resistance to doing more community service.
+SAN FRANCISCO (CN) — Victims who lost loved ones in a fatal 2010 San Bruno pipeline disaster urged a federal judge on Monday to impose the maximum sentence on Pacific Gas and Electric to ensure that such a tragedy never occurs again.

 Susan Bullis was the first victim to address the court Monday in a hearing to determine PG&E’s sentence for five counts of violating the Pipeline Safety Act and one count of obstructing a federal investigation.